binarylogic/authlogic/.github/triage.md

 implementing it, please open a new issue and we can discuss your implementation plan.

 If this is a usage question, please ask it on [stackoverflow][1].
-Unfortunatley, we just don't have enough volunteers to handle usage questions on github.
+Unfortunately, we just don't have enough volunteers to handle usage questions on github.
 Also, please check the [reference documentation][2].
 You might find something there that's not in the readme.